redcrimzon/evil-clicker/README.md

-# evil-clicker
+# Evil Clicker
-Hold M1 to autoclick
+- Hold M1 to autoclick
+- Click button to toggle program
+- Set keybind to toggle program
+- Right-click to remove keybind